A 'Big Picture' Blog

 The economic culture which produced our plight, capitalism and its productivist derivatives, including industrial socialism, cannot be expected to find such a will, if indeed it even has the capacity to perceive and fully admit the extreme of the problem for which it is responsible. [read more...]

-In the case of movie star 1%-ers made by Hollywood, they cannot claim a particularly noble origin for their success, but when they get there, some few have the wisdom and conscience to know their wealth is an absurd condition of capitalist culture and use their position and their money to advance the progressive agenda, to their great credit.
+In the case of movie stars made by Hollywood, they cannot claim a particularly noble origin for their celebrity, but when they get there, some few have the wisdom and conscience to know their wealth is an absurd condition of capitalist culture and make use of their position and their money to advance the progressive agenda—to their great credit.

-But the individual celebrity has far more tenuous a bond to perform as desired and no real obligation to do so compared to celebrities of an institutional nature.
-And yet, whether for-profit business institutions with a progressive intent, or every other institution of the non-profit kind, the bourgeois form is the form the progressive institution takes, like it or not.
-And some do like it, apparently very much. [read more...]
+But the individual celebrity has far more tenuous a bond to perform as desired politically and no real obligation to do so compared to political 'celebrities' of an institutional nature.
+And yet, whether for-profit business institutions with a progressive intent, or every other institution of the non-profit kind, the bourgeois form is the form the progressive institution takes, whether liked or not.
+And some do like it, apparently very much.

 I would argue that the existing sense of balance between storytelling and 'axe-grinding,' a pejorative term to be sure, is entirely a construct of centuries of capital dominance in the publishing industry.
 As gatekeeper and censor of literature over centuries, from feudal lord to feudal capitalist, the standard of what axe may be ground in fiction and to what extent has been set by publishers and cultivated in top down media with a vested interest in escapist literature which not only does not upset, but actively affirms the status quo.
 Any discussion of this standard is lame without recognizing the cultural dominance of the owner-publisher class.